Canon 40D vs Olympus E-M10 III

 - More modern: Reflects 10 years of technical progress since the 40D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the E-M10 III is the clear winner of the contest (15 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the E-M10 III is the clear winner of the contest (18 : 7 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 40D or the E-M10 III handle or perform in practice.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 40D or the E-M10 III perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.

 Expert reviews: Canon 40D vs Olympus E-M10 III